Manuel Ugarte (footballer)

-Manuel Ugarte Ribeiro (/es/; born 11 April 2001) is a Uruguayan professional footballer who plays primarily as a defensive midfielder for club Manchester United and the Uruguay national team.
-Primarily a defensive-midfielder, he can also be played as a central midfielder.
+Manuel Ugarte Ribeiro (/es/; born 11 April 2001) is a Uruguayan professional footballer who plays as a defensive midfielder for club Manchester United and the Uruguay national team.
+Primarily a defensive midfielder, he can also be played as a central midfielder.

 Ugarte came through Fénix's youth academy, being promoted to the first-team in 2016.
 In December 2021, he joined Portuguese Primeira Liga club Famalicão.
 Following an impressive half-season, Ugarte signed for fellow Primeira Liga club Sporting CP, winning the Taça da Liga in his time with the club.
 In July 2023, he joined Paris Saint-Germain for a transfer worth €60 million.
 In August 2024, he joined Manchester United for a fee of €50 million.

 Ugarte is a former youth international for Uruguay, representing the country at under-20 and under-23 levels.
 He made his senior international debut in 2021.
 He represented Uruguay at the 2024 Copa América and was named in the Team of the Tournament.